thephpleague/plates/source/extensions/uri.md

 URI extension
 =============

 The URI extension is designed to make URI checks within templates easier.
-The most common use is marking the current page in a menu as "selected".
+The most common use is marking the current page in a menu as “selected”.
 It only has one function, `uri()`, but can do a number of helpful tasks depending on the parameters passed to it.

 ## Installing the URI extension